Haefliger cohomology of complete Riemannian foliations: Duality between reduced Haefliger cohomology and invariant cohomology of Riemannian foliations

+Sections~\ref{sec:dp} and~\ref{sec:dR} will be devoted to proving the following result. \begin{thm} Let $(\E,\nabla)$ be a flat vector bundle over an $n$-dimensional manifold $T$.
+Let $\H$ be a complete linear pseudogroup on $\E$ which induces a Riemannian pseudogroup $\H_{T}$ on $T$.
+Then we have

-Sections~\ref{sec:dp} and~\ref{sec:dR} will be devoted to prove the following result, which was already known for the case of the trivial coefficient~\cite[p.\ 598]{AlvarezLopezMasa2008}. \begin{thm} For a complete Riemannian pseudogroup $\H$, the map $\Psi$ in~\eqref{eq:pair2} is an isomorphism. \end{thm} Theorem~\ref{thm:dfol} follows from this theorem, since the invariant cohomology of the holonomy pseudogroup of a foliated manifold $(M,\F)$ is naturally isomorphic to the basic cohomology of $(M,\F)$ by definition.
-Theorem~\ref{thm:dualR} will be proved by an argument similar to the proof of the twisted Poincar\'{e} duality of basic cohomology of Riemannian foliations which are complete in the sense of~\cite[Definition~1.4]{Sergiescu1985} due to Sergiescu~\cite[Th\'{e}or\`{e}me~I]{Sergiescu1985}.
+\end{thm} The isomorphism \eqref{eq:dual2} is already known for the case of the trivial coefficient~\cite[p.~598]{AlvarezLopezMasa2008}.
+Theorem~\ref{thm:dfol} follows from this theorem, because the invariant cohomology of the holonomy pseudogroup of a foliated manifold $(M,\F)$ is naturally isomorphic to the basic cohomology of $(M,\F)$.
+Theorem~\ref{thm:dualR} will be proven by an argument similar to the proof of the twisted Poincar\'{e} duality of basic cohomology of Riemannian foliations due to Sergiescu~\cite[Th\'{e}or\`{e}me~I]{Sergiescu1985}.